 When you've hatched in an incubator or when your chicks have come by post and are going into a brooder, you must take the place of the mother hen.

 No matter how distasteful it my seem to you, you need to clean the chick up yourself - a baby chick isn't capable of doing this alone!

-hatched yourself, check each chick as you take it from the incubator.
+hatched in an incubator, check each chick as you transfer it from incubator to brooder box.

 You need to check your chicks regularly - pasty butt is most common in